Raushan Kurmasheva, PhD

 DNA Damage in Ewing Sarcoma Therapy

-Ewing sarcoma is the fourth most common highly malignant childhood cancer; it is defined by a tumor-specific chromosomal translocation.
-In approximately 85% of all tumors, the EWSR1 gene on chromosome 22 is fused to a member of E26 transformation-specific sequence (ETS) family of transcription factors, the FLI1 gene on chromosome 11.
-In the remaining 15% of Ewing tumors, the EWSR1 is fused to other members of ETS family, mostly the ERG gene on chromosome 21.
-DNA damage induced by expression of EWSR1-FLI1 fusion gene is potentiated by PARP1 inhibition in Ewing cells, where EWSR1-FLI1 genes act in a positive feedback loop to maintain the expression of PARP1.
-The overall focus of the lab is to determine the differences between the tumors that respond to treatment with PARP1 inhibitor and those intrinsically resistant to it, and to understand the underlying mechanisms of such resistance.
+Ewing sarcoma is the fourth most common highly malignant childhood cancer, defined by a tumor-specific chromosomal translocation.
+In approximately 85% of all tumors, the EWSR1 gene on chromosome 22 fused to a member of the E26 transformation-specific sequence (ETS) family of transcription factors, the FLI1 gene on chromosome 11.
+In the remaining 15% of Ewing tumors, the EWSR1 fused to other members of the ETS family, mostly the ERG gene on chromosome 21.
+DNA damage induced by expression of the EWSR1-FLI1 fusion gene is potentiated by PARP1 inhibition in Ewing cells, where EWSR1-FLI1 genes act in a positive feedback loop to maintain the expression of PARP1.
+The overall lab focus is to determine the differences between the tumors that respond to treatment with PARP1 inhibitor and those intrinsically resistant to it and to understand the underlying mechanisms of such resistance.

 Studies by the Pediatric Preclinical Testing Program and others have shown that Ewing sarcoma cell lines are hypersensitive to inhibitors of poly-ADP ribose polymerase1 (PARP1), an enzyme involved in DNA repair, which can potentiate low-level damage to DNA in approximately 50% of Ewing sarcoma models.
-More than 90% of these tumors are characterized by chromosomal translocation between chromosomes 11 and 22 that results in oncogenic chimeric transcription factor EWSR1-FLI1.
+More than 90% of these tumors are characterized by a chromosomal translocation between chromosomes 11 and 22, which results in oncogenic chimeric transcription factor EWSR1-FLI1.
 Such genomic rearrangements compromise cell survival, leading to specific defects in cellular metabolism – ‘synthetic lethal’ interactions – that can be exploited therapeutically.
 Our lab investigation attempts to elucidate why Ewing sarcoma cells are either sensitive or resistant to combinations of PARP1 inhibitors and DNA damage.
-We are applying single-cell RNA sequencing and CyTOF approaches to better understand the dependance of these cells on PARP1 or ATR pathways; and to determine the correlation between EWSR1-FLI1 expression in individual cells and response to DNA replication stress.
-We also employ molecular and structural biology techniques to understand how two major DNA repair pathways – BER and MGMT – work together to repair damage induced by chemotherapeutic agents like temozolomide.
-Preclinically, we use nanoformulations of drugs to deliver the cytotoxic agents directly to tumor site without causing systemic toxicity.
-Both targeted (antibody-based) and passive (EPR-based) nanoparticle delivery approaches are being developed.
-We apply this knowledge to improve efficacy of the drug combinations in mice with the goal to develop novel and enhanced therapy of Ewing sarcoma.
+We are applying single-cell RNA sequencing and CyTOF approaches to better understand the dependence of these cells on PARP1 or ATR pathways, and to determine the correlation between EWSR1-FLI1 expression in individual cells and response to DNA replication stress.
+We employ molecular and structural biology techniques to understand how two major DNA repair pathways – BER and MGMT – work together to repair damage induced by chemotherapeutic agents like temozolomide.
+Preclinically, we use nanoformulations of drugs to deliver the cytotoxic agents directly to the tumor site without causing systemic toxicity.
+Both targeted (antibody-based) and passive (EPR-based) nanoparticle delivery approaches are developing.
+We apply this knowledge to improve the efficacy of the drug combinations in mice to develop novel and enhanced the therapy of Ewing sarcoma.